 - It’s automatically converted into editable Figma layers!

-How to migrate from Adobe Illustrator to Figma
+How to migrate from Adobe Illustrator to Figma — Step by step

 Follow these steps to quickly transfer your Adobe Illustrator (.ai) files into Figma: